MaltaOfficial Name: Republic of Malta

 Entry, Exit & Visa Requirements

 Malta is a party to the Schengen Agreement.
-This means that U.S. citizens traveling for tourism or business can apply to enter the Schengen area without a visa for up to 90 days within each 180 period.
-Your passport must be valid for at least three months beyond your intended date of departure from the Schengen area.
-We recommend that your passport be valid for at least six months whenever you travel abroad to avoid unintended travel disruptions.
-You need sufficient funds and a return airline ticket.
-For further details about travel into and within Schengen countries, please see our Schengen Fact Sheet.
+This means that U.S. citizens may enter Malta for up to 90 days for tourist or business purposes without a visa.
+Your passport should be valid for at least three months beyond your planned departure date.
+You need proof of sufficient funds and a return airline ticket for entry.
+For additional details about travel into and within Schengen countries, please see our Schengen fact sheet.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Malta.